Best headphones for vinyl 2024: Top headphone choices for your record player

 How we test

-When accessing headphones to partner a vinyl turntable, specific criteria apply, depending on the type of record deck you’re likely to own.
+When accessing headphones to partner with a vinyl turntable, specific criteria apply, depending on the type of record deck you’re likely to own.

 Consequently, all the usual Bluetooth headphone buying criteria still applies - specifically battery life (how much playtime do they offer?), comfort (are they light enough to wear for extended periods?) as well as general kickass musicality.

 If a turntable isn’t Bluetooth enabled and you’re opting to run it through a separate headphone amplifier, then your choice of headphones is likely to be wired and audiophile-centric.
-Time to break out the Yes albums!

 Attributes that make a pair of headphones particularly suited to vinyl include their ability to convey the warm tonality often associated with records.
 We want to hear an openness to Lzzy Hale’s vocals, and a lack of splashy sibilance when it comes to treble reproduction.
 Ideally they should sound as smooth as Judas Priest frontman Rob Halford’s pate.